Veteran Punjab Cong leader Rana Gurmit Singh Sodhi joins BJP | Politics

 Veteran Punjab Cong leader Rana Gurmit Singh Sodhi joins BJP

-Punjab Congress leader Rana Gurmit Singh Sodhi quit his party and joined the BJP on Tuesday, accusing the Congress of putting the states security and communal harmony at stake.Sodhi, an MLA who is considered close to former Punjab chief minister Amarinder Singh, announced his resignation from the Congress on Twitter and posted the letter sent to party president Sonia Gandhi.I cannot accept Punjabs suffocation and helplessness
+Veteran Punjab Congress leader Rana Gurmit Singh Sodhi quit his party and joined the BJP on Tuesday, accusing the Congress of putting the states security and communal harmony at stake.There is a grave danger to peace and communal harmony in the border state, he said, adding that only Prime Minister Narendra Modi and the BJP can save Punjab.

 - Country: